Frequently Asked Questions

 This year, all points from the SP Challenge 2016 - 2017 will be rolled over as 2018 legacy points at 50% of the previous value from the final totals except for the following:

-If my organization earned legacy points for an action in GWC 4.0, can I re-submit the same action for the 2018 Challenge?
+If my organization earned legacy points for an action in the last competition, can I re-submit the same action for the current SP Challenge?

 The SP Challenge emphasizes measurable achievements in the areas of energy, water, air quality, waste, and commuter transportation, along with verifiable actions that build capacity for making a measurable difference.
 The Master Playbook's point system awards the largest proportion of points based on the deployment, use, and reductions using the following tools:

-The SP Challenge 2018 Transportation Survey, which can be distributed by employers at the beginning and end of the competition.
+- The SP Challenge Transportation Survey (distributed during the competition), which can be distributed by employers at the beginning and end of the competition.
 Data is used to calculate an organization's transportation baseline GHG emissions, track improvements, and to award points for those already choosing sustainable commute options.